irfantopal/zocaretracker/README.md

    ```sh
    git clone https://github.com/irfantopal/zocaretracker.git
    ```
-4. Switch to client folder and install the code to your Arduino.
+4. Switch to client folder and upload the code to your Arduino.
    ```ssh
    cd zocaretracker/client
    ```
-   Edit the options in the file regarding your setup.<br>
+   Edit the options in the `zocaretracker-client.ino` file regarding your setup.<br>
-   Install the zocaretracker-client.ino to your Arduino using your favourite software.
+   Upload the `zocaretracker-client.ino` to your Arduino using your favourite software.
 3. Switch back to server folder, build the server and later start it.
    I've added example code to save the data to a MySQL database, you can uncomment and use it, don't forget to change the credentials!
    ```sh